 It’s important to know that you can be thoroughly remarkable by being just slightly original.

 3. Copying keeps things simple

 Working on a product idea that's been done before also means that you can go at it with a greater confidence in knowing that your product is based on sound fundamentals.
 This gives you less areas of the business you have to come up with solutions for, reducing the amount of guesswork and number of rounds of trial-and-error you have to iterate through before being able to turn a profit with your business.

 If you're a novice or first-time entrepreneur, there's another reason why you should be copying existing business ideas that a known to work instead of coming up with originals: it’s tough enough learning the ropes and trying to turn a profit — why make it harder on yourself going down an unproven route?

 A part of why starting something new is so hard is because in its infancy, they’re so poorly defined that you don’t know where to start.
 In school, we’re accustomed to having a well-defined problem to solve and even a syllabus of what we should be studying, so it’s extremely rare that we get to practice defining the problem for ourselves.
-This is a huge stumbling for many, because of how we're simply not used to coming up with answers to a question that we have to form and ask ourselves.
+This is a huge stumbling block for many, because of how we're simply not used to coming up with answers to a question that we have to form and ask ourselves.